 How to Apply

-A cover letter is required for consideration of this position and is to be attached as the first page of your resume, and should specifically describe your past experience as a data analyst and also include an example of one research publication for which you performed the data management or analysis.
-Please be prepared to provide programming code samples, if requested.
-Also, you will be asked to complete a data management task to demonstrate competency.
+A cover letter is required for consideration of this position and is to be attached as the first page of your resume.
+This should specifically describe your past experience as a health data analyst and also include an example of one research publication for which you performed the data management or analysis.
+Please be prepared to provide programming code samples upon request.
+You will also be asked to complete a data management task in order to demonstrate competency.

 BASIC FUNCTION AND RESPONSIBILITY